Ready for wildfire season: the steps we take and how you can prepare

 We conduct vegetation management year-round to help keep trees and other vegetation from falling on, or touching, our power lines.
 We remove dead trees that could fall over onto a line during a windstorm, trim tree branches and bushes that are growing too close to our lines and remove debris near our infrastructure—all of which could become fuel for a wildfire.

-We may apply fire blankets and fire suppressant material to equipment as a preventative measure.
+Fire blankets and fire suppression materials are used as preventive measures to help protect equipment and infrastructure.
 “We assess what areas might be under threat, or risk of wildfire and we may deploy those measures ahead of time,” notes T.M.
 “We can also do it in fairly short order.
 We work closely with the B.C.
 Wildfire Service.
 If they’re on high alert, or busy fighting an active wildfire, we’ll work with them to gain safe access to get the suppressant and fire blankets down around our stations and equipment.”

 When wildfire risk is high, for example when campfire bans come into effect, we turn on our enhanced safety settings on our power lines to make them more sensitive.
 “With enhanced safety settings, when a problem is detected on a power line, the system will turn off power faster than our standard setting,” says T.M.
 “Rather than our system trying to restart the power line automatically, the power stays off until the entire line is patrolled by a technician to make sure it’s safe to restore power.”